 No person under the age of 18 may operate or ride a snowmobile without wearing a helmet.
-Various other requirements and restrictions concerning indications of snowmobile qualifications, adult accompaniment, and permitted places of operation apply to minors of specified ages.
+Various other provisions apply including adult accompaniment requirements and restrictions where the snowmobile may be operated.
 Minn.
 Stat. § 84.872

 Personal Watercraft Operation